 The headstock of each of the comet lathes faces the natural light coming through the windows, enabling good visibility of the work-piece.

 The workshop features an extraction system with each lathe having it’s own port for dust and shavings.
-The whole system inside, leads to an externally housed monster Jet extractor unit, to keep the workshop as quiet as possible.
+The whole system leads to an externally housed monster Jet extractor unit, to keep the workshop as quiet as possible.
 Also, the air in the workshop is completely filtered up to 12 times an hour when sanding with a ceiling mounted Jet filtration system.

 In the warmer months, there is a seating area overlooking a glorious south-east aspect of Hampshire, across fields and to the hills and trees beyond.

-There is also be a Jet band saw for cutting of blanks as well as chainsaw and saw-horse outside for the the preparation of raw timber, ready for drying out in the log store.
+There is also be a Jet band saw for cutting of blanks as well as chainsaw and saw-horse outside for the preparation of raw timber, ready for drying out in the log store.

 Oh….and the workshop is heated as much as possible, too – to keep the edge off winter turning temperatures.